iw-tom/policies/ISO-27001/dataretentionanddisposal/readme.md

 ### Destruction and Disposal

-To ensure compliance with the Data Protection Act 1998, all information, in any format, must be destroyed after the retention period from any Infinity Works location.
-All information, in any format held by Infinity Works, must be destroyed in a way which does not breach the confidentiality of our employees, contractors and customers.
+To ensure compliance with the Data Protection Act 1998, all information, in any format, must be destroyed after the retention period from any Opus Works location.
+All information, in any format held by Opus Works, must be destroyed in a way which does not breach the confidentiality of our employees, contractors and customers.

 All office paperwork for destruction should be shredded.
 Other paper can be disposed of in the bins provided in offices as long as it contains no sensitive or identifiable information – if in any doubt then it must be shredded.